Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir/README.md

 ## Related Examples

-To acheive throughput over 1GHz, you should use the FIR block Super Sample Rate capability.
+To achieve throughput over 1GHz, you should use the FIR block Super Sample Rate capability.
 Take a look at [this](../fir_ssr/README.md) example.
-The completly match.
+The completely match.
 Note that "Saturate on integer overflow" is checked on the Simulink FIR block.

 ------------